 - A unique range of materials for fusion, including bone morphogenetic protein, which promotes bone growth.

 Greenwich Hospital provides patients with individual attention every step of the way.
-Certified by the Joint Commission as one of the best in the country, the Spine Institute’s commitment to excellence includes an emphasis on patient communication and involvement.
+Certified by the Joint Commission as one of the best in the country, the Spine Center’s commitment to excellence includes an emphasis on patient communication and involvement.
 The pre-operative patient education program allows ample opportunities to ask questions and voice concerns.

 Our program coordinator guides each patient from the time the surgery is booked until after the patient returns home from the hospital or short term rehabilitation.
 Patient support services include making discharge arrangements, and coordinating home care and rehabilitation services.